Bill Raftery's top 10 catchphrases (with a kiss)

 ICYMI

-• This week we previewed the entire Final Four field individually.
-First get ready for Auburn and Virginia.
+• This week we previewed the entire Final Four field.
+First, get ready for Auburn and Virginia.
 Then set yourself up for Texas Tech and Michigan State.

 • Making the case for each Final Four team to win the whole thing.

-• Patrick Mahomes grew into a Texas Tech hoops superfan while in school, even playing pick-up with players, and he’s ready to take in the program's first Final Four.
+• Patrick Mahomes grew into a Texas Tech hoops superfan while in school, and he’s ready to take in the program's first Final Four.
 (By Greg Bishop)

 • Kyle Guy and Virginia are writing a much happier chapter of their story a year after the UMBC loss.
 (By Andy Staples)